Cassava: Handling and storage

-Cassava deteriorates after harvest, when the tuberous roots are first cut.
+Cassava deteriorates after harvest, starting as soon as the tuberous roots are first cut.
 The healing mechanism produces coumaric acid, which oxidizes and blackens the roots, making them inedible after a few days.
 This deterioration is related to the accumulation of reactive oxygen species initiated by cyanide release during mechanical harvesting.
-Cassava shelf life may be increased up to three weeks by overexpressing a cyanide-insensitive alternative oxidase, which suppressed ROS by 10-fold.
 Post-harvest deterioration is a major obstacle to the export of cassava.
 Fresh cassava can be preserved like potato, using thiabendazole or bleach as a fungicide, then wrapping in plastic, freezing, or applying a wax coating.

 While alternative methods for controlling post-harvest deterioration have been proposed, such as preventing reactive oxygen species effects by using plastic bags during storage and transport, coating the roots with wax, or freezing roots, such strategies have proved to be economically or technically impractical, leading to breeding of cassava varieties with improved durability after harvest, achieved by different mechanisms.
+Cassava shelf life may be increased up to three weeks by overexpressing a cyanide-insensitive alternative oxidase, which suppressed the reactive oxygen species by 10-fold.
 One approach used gamma rays to try to silence a gene involved in triggering deterioration; another strategy selected for plentiful carotenoids, antioxidants which may help to reduce oxidization after harvest.